pitosalas/cleancont/output/2004-04-15-follow-up-to-subservient-chicken.md

 ---
 title: "Follow-up to Subservient Chicken"
 subtitle: "The true story comes out about the most excellent subservient chicken gimick.
-[I mentioned it ](/web..."
+I mentioned it"
 category: "298"
 tags: []
 date: "2004-04-15"